UFFeScience/OntoExpLine/README.md

 OntoExpLine was developed integrating different ontologies, using ProveOne as the base structure; this way, the ProveOne specifications can be found on this [link][1] on section 3.

+#### ProgramType
+A ProgramType represents a domain class that categorizes a software that executes a specific domain task.
+A ProgramType is an atomic concept that can be used to categorize a program in one or more types.

+__has super classe:__ Type

+#### ActivityType
+An ActivityType represents the obligatoriness level of an abstract activity in the workflow.
+An ActivityType is an atomic concept that can be used to categorize an abstract activity in just one type.

+__has super classe:__ Type

 [1]:http://jenkins-1.dataone.org/jenkins/view/Documentation%20Projects/job/ProvONE-Documentation-trunk/ws/provenance/ProvONE/v1/provone.html